 Members' Questions for Virtual Meetings and Electronic Voting

 1. Q: A family member and I share the same email address – will we each receive an ID, password, and link for electronic voting?

 A: Yes, each Met Member has a unique personal ID number and will receive a unique electronic voting ID, password, and Simply Voting link, regardless of email address.

 A: Because of the COVID-19 pandemic, government regulations have allowed quorum to be calculated using total number of votes cast electronically plus paper ballots.
-Based on membership figures as of December 17, 2020, our required quorum is 200 votes.
+Based on membership figures as of May 9, 2021 quorum is 198 votes.

 A: Your vote is anonymous.
 The Met is employing Simply Voting, an independently managed server and service, for electronic voting.
 The Met does not have access to your vote; election results will not be known until the election is closed.

 4. Q: Will I be able to see everyone who is attending when I connect to the virtual Zoom Members' Meeting?
 Will the Board members be able to see me?